digitalwerk-gmbh/docker-redmine-plugin-dev/README.md

 ## Introduction

 Docker container for develpment of redmine plugins.
+This image is based on https://github.com/digitalwerk-gmbh/docker-rails4.

 Pull command:

 ```